bigcommerce/dev-docs/docs/api-docs/catalog/v2-vs-v3.md

 >
 > * BigCommerce will not introduce new resources in V2 APIs.
 > * BigCommerce will eventually migrate all existing V2 resources to V3.
-> * Not all V2 resources will have V3 counterparts.
+> * Not all V2 resources have V3 counterparts.

 </div>
 </div>